 Refugee Women Connect (formerly MRANG) is a charity working with asylum seeker and refugee women and their children in the North West, including victims of trafficking, sexual violence and domestic servitude.
 Our drop-in project provides a safe and supportive space, where they can access peer support and develop social contacts and friendship.

 Refugees Welcome Northern Ireland matches accommodation offers from the general public to refugees needing a home.
 When a good match is found, Refugees Welcome sets up an initial meeting.
 The placement is for an agreed length of time, subject to a one-week trial period.
+Refugees Welcome Northern Ireland matches accommodation offers to refugees needing a home.
+It’s an opportunity for you to show solidarity to refugees in a very real and practical way.

-Refuweegee is a community-led charity set up to ensure that all refugees arriving in Glasgow are welcomed to the city in true Glaswegian style.
-We also want to provide opportunities for people to get involved and make a difference.Our aim is to provide every Refuweegee who arrives in the city with a community built welcome pack.
+Refuweegee is a community-led charity set up to ensure that all refugees arriving in Glasgow are warmly welcomed to the city in true Glaswegian style.
+We also want to provide opportunities for people to get involved as volunteers and make a difference.Our aim is to provide every Refuweegee who arrives in the city with a community built welcome pack.

 Revive runs a Drop-In session on Wednesdays from 10 - 4 at the Spiritan Centre in Salford.
 Free advice is available, as well as refreshments, English language lessons, computer access and Pool.